microteq/extended-gauge/README.md

 ## License

-This card is published under the GNU General Public License v3.0.
+The Extended Gauge Card is published under the GNU General Public License v3.0.
 <br />
 <br />
 <br />

 ## Attribution

-This Extended Gauge Card is inspired by the Home Assistant Gauge Card.
+This card is inspired by the Home Assistant Gauge Card.
 <br />
 <br />
 <br />